IPSW1/RasPi_Station/README.md

 ##Software
 ###Base station
 The base station runs the standard Raspbian Jessie distribution (https://www.raspberrypi.org/downloads/raspbian/).
 To connect to the Arduino sensor and collect the data a Python script is permanently running in the background.
-It receives data, writes to the SQL database (hosed on the Pi), calculates the forecast, posts to Twitter and does Push notifications.
+It receives data, writes it to the SQL database (hosed on the Pi), calculates the forecast and posts it to Twitter.
 Therefor it uses the following libraries:
 * Python-MySQL (former MySQLdb) (http://mysql-python.sourceforge.net/MySQLdb.html)
 * Tweepy (https://github.com/tweepy/tweepy)